ME3-HECM/final-project-aditya-and-ashay/README.md

 }
 ```

 This function implements array reading and buggy alignment.
-It reads the color array from the last value - last in first out.
+It reads the color array from the last value - last in first out (LIFO).
 It then has a small function where the buggy purposely moves backwards for 0.5s in order to align it with the wall and allow efficient movement along the maze.
 This was proven to be more effective than other methods and we decided to stick with it.
 It then executes the forward movement with delays read from the timer array - last in first out but with a slightly reduced time (approximated 250ms) to account for the space function.
 It is also preceeded with a small reverse function incase the buggy hits a wall on the way.